 Small Business Regulatory Enforcement Fairness Act of 1996

 This rule is a major rule as defined by 5 U.S.C.
 804(2).
 The Congressional Review Act, 5 U.S.C.
 801 et seq., as added by the Small Business Regulatory Enforcement Fairness Act of 1996, generally provides that before a rule may take effect, the agency promulgating the rule must submit a rule report, which includes a copy of the rule, to each House of the Congress and to the Comptroller General of the United States.
 The Department will submit the required information to the U.S. Senate, the U.S. House of Representatives, and the Comptroller General of the United States prior to publication of the rule in the Federal Register.
 This rule will take effect 60 days after it is published in the Federal Register and receipt by Congress and the GAO.

 Executive Order 12866

-The Department has reviewed this proposed rule to ensure its consistency with the regulatory philosophy and principles set forth in the Executive Orders.
-OMB determined that this rule is significant under Executive Order 12866, and the Department confirmed that it is economically significant as defined by the Executive Order.
+The Department has reviewed this rule to ensure its consistency with the regulatory philosophy and principles set forth in the Executive Orders.
+OMB has determined that this rule is economically significant under Executive Order 12866.

 |Item No.||Proposed fee||Current fee||Change in fee||Percentage increase||Estimated annual number of applications 1||Estimated change in annual fees collected 1|